keredson/recipes/Tomato Egg Dough Drop Soup.md

 10. Mix in remaining scallions and turn off the heat.

 Let cool a bit before serving if you want it hot.
 Or let it cool all the way for the more refreshing version.
 (We often do both, for breakfast then kunch.)
+It will thicken as it cools.